skerkour/black-hat-rust/README.md

 Payments by cards are secured by [Stripe](https://stripe.com).

-Also, I need a unified list of purchases on [Stripe](https://stripe.com) for accounting reasons, at least during the early-access phase.
+Also, I need a unified list of purchases on [Stripe](https://stripe.com) for accounting reasons.

 Please join the discussion on [GitHub (Alternative means of payment (Bitcoin, PayPal...))](https://github.com/skerkour/black-hat-rust/issues/10) if payment by card is absolutely not an option for you, I will do my best to add more means of payments once the book is completed.